-NRST 1500 - Nursing Assistant.
+NRST 1500 - Nursing Assistant (4 credits)

-This course provides an introduction to the self-care potential of individuals, the position of the nursing assistant, basic nursing care procedures, communication, and selfresponsibility.
+This course provides an introduction to the self- care potential of individuals, the position of the nursing assistant, basic nursing care procedures, communication, and self-responsibility.
 It is designed to help students achieve entry level nursing assistant knowledge and skills.
 Meets OBRA and Wyoming State Board of Nursing requirements.
-(3 lect., clinical 36 hours total)
+(3 lect., clinical 36 hours total) (Wyoming Works Eligible)